-Welcome to The Laurel & Hardy Blog.
-This is a place to share your thoughts, ideas and love for the boys and their work.
-Please feel free to join in the discussion.
+Welcome to the official home of The Laurel & Hardy Blog.
+The place to discover all you need to know about the films of Stan Laurel and Oliver Hardy.
+Each month I publish a new blog discussing a film in the Laurel and Hardy chronology.
+You can share your thoughts, ideas and love for the boys and their work, so please feel free to join in the discussion.

 “Well, now that our troubles are over, where do we go from here…?”

-So, please join me as I work my way through our beloved team’s canon of work.
-Why not also watch the movies along with me and add your comments to the blogs?
+So, why not join me as I work my way through our beloved team’s canon of work.
+You can add your comments to the blogs or on my social media pages.
 I’d love to hear your thoughts.
-I’ll include my review of the films and try to add a bit of background as to what was happening in the boys personal lives at the time they were making each film, to give a more complete picture.
-I’ll be following the chronological order of when the titles were filmed, rather than released, as set out in Randy Skredtvedt’s ‘The Magic Behind the Movies’ book, which is one of my absolute favourite books on the boys, and certainly my go-to companion volume to the films themselves.
+To start the discussion, I include my review of the films and try to add a bit of behind the scenes information and some context with what was happening in the boys’ personal lives at the time they were making each film, in an attempt to give a more complete picture.

 I follow the chronological order of when the titles were filmed, rather than released by the studios, as set out in Randy Skredtvedt’s ‘The Magic Behind the Movies‘.
 In writing these blogs, I refer to my own personal Laurel & Hardy library and you can find a complete list of all the books that I use and more by clicking HERE or by using the ‘Books etc‘ tab from the main menu.
 The affiliate links will take you direct to Amazon, where you can purchase your own copy, should you wish.

 So, why not get the kettle on, put your feet up and enjoy some classic Laurel & Hardy, before joining in with the blog’s discussions?